Class RedisConnection

 • incrby

-public long incrby(String key,
+public long incrby(String key, long increment)

 Description copied from interface: RedisConnectionCommands